TNamdarian/saranamdarian/README.md

 -	[GitHub](https://github.com/) - The project used GitHub to host my code that was created and pushed from GitPod.
 -	[Bootstarp5](https://getbootstrap.com/) - The project uses Bootstrap5 (BootstrapCDN and components) to simplify the structure of the website and make the website responsive across various platforms.
 -   [FontAwesome](https://fontawesome.com/) - The projects uses a few icons from FontAwesome to make the websites less wordy and more visually appealing.
--	[fancybox](https://fancyapps.com/fancybox/3/) The project uses Fancybox for a gallery modal popup to slideshow gallery images.
+-	[Fancybox](https://fancyapps.com/fancybox/3/) The project uses Fancybox for a gallery modal popup to slideshow gallery images.
--    [jQuery](https://jquery.com/) The project used jQuery to supply to Javascript linked needed to the fancybox gallery.
+-   [jQuery](https://jquery.com/) The project used jQuery to supply to JavaScript linked needed to the fancybox gallery.
-The project uses jQuery to reference Javascript needed for the responsive navbar, Vimeo video and Fancybox gallery modal.
 -	[Google Fonts](https://fonts.google.com/) The project uses Google fonts to style the website fonts.
 -   [Tiny-PNG](https://tinypng.com/) The big images up to 5M needed to be compressed to improve the website's loading time.
 -   [CompressJPEG](https://compressjpeg.com/) The big images bigger than 5M needed to be compressed to improve the website's loading time.